andreafabrizi/DNSProxy/README.md

     +---------------------------------------------------------+
 ```
 We generally refer to *DNSProxy* software by considering both DoH and pre-DoH
-branches, as design foundations are the same for both.
-Consider dnsp-h2 as the
+branches, given the design foundation are the same for both proxies.
+Consider
-"RFC-compliant spinoff" of old/abandoned dnsp:
+dnsp-h2 as the "RFC-compliant spinoff" of the "abandoned" dnsp:
 - *dnsp-h2* will take care of crafting well-formed DNS packets in accordance to
   foundation RFCs RFC-1035 and RFC-8484.
-- *dnsp* is now **deprecated** and should not be used.
-It historically used to
+- *dnsp* is now **deprecated and should not be used**.
+It used to provide
-  provide RFC-1035 DNS responses, but had slightly different architecture and
+  RFC-1035 DNS responses but used a slightly different implementation of HTTP
-  was born long before DoH draft (therefore, it only support pre-DoH formats).
+  request/response dialogue.
+Ancestor of DoH, only support pre-DoH format(s).

 Also note that *dnsp* binary (pre-DOH version of DNSProxy) is only kept in
 repository for historical reasons, offers  no backward-compatibility and may
 soon disappear.

 Please only use, refer to and commit towards *dnsp-h2* branch.

-Commits for other legacy components will not be accepted.
+Commits for other
+legacy components will not be accepted.

-### Basic ideas and more advanced features
+### Advanced features
-- DNS-over-HTTPS proxy compliant with RFC-8484 and other older non-standards
+- Compatible with "DNS-over-HTTPS" RFC-8484 protocol
-- HTTP/2 is the minimum requirement for DoH and **dnsp-h2** only supports >= h2
+- HTTP/2 being the minimum requirement, **dnsp-h2** only supports versions >= h2
-- for non-standard non-DoH experiments, you may look at **dnsp**, now DEPRECATED
 - **dnsp-h2** provides ability to set specific headers according to cache
   requirements, translating HTTP cache Validity into DNS TTL value
-- **dnsp-h2** offers an option to dump response packets, eventually to serve
+- **dnsp-h2** offers an option to dump DNS and HTTP packets, eventually to serve
-  those contents via another HTTP(S) DoH-compliant webserver (if you plan to
+  those contents via another HTTP(S) DoH-compliant webserver (i.e. you plan to
-  offer a DoH resolver for example).
+  run a DoH resolver).
+- for non-standard non-DoH experiments, you may look at **dnsp**, now DEPRECATED
-- both **dnps-h2** and **dnsp** offer a feature based on FOLLOWLOCATION which in
+- **dnsp** offer a feature (based on FOLLOWLOCATION) to issue chained requests,
-  turn will spawn dedicated threads and enable browser cache preemption for the
-  benefit of user experience.
+  thus enabling browser cache preemption for the benefit of user experience.

-To KISS, in order to start resolving anonymous DNS over HTTP(S) all you need is:
+To reacp, in order to start resolving anonymous DNS over HTTP(S) all you need is:
 - the C software, available as source or compiled **(dnsp-h2 and dnsp)**
-- a PHP-server hosting *nslookup-doh.php* resolver script **(needed only by
+- -a PHP-server hosting *nslookup-doh.php* resolver script **(needed only by
-legacy dnsp)**
+legacy dnsp)**-

 This software is OSS, TOR-friendly and requires minimal resources.
 Enjoy !

-### Caching answers (on disk, on another proxy, in the network)
+### Caching answers (on disk, on an intermediate proxy, in the network)
 DNSProxy is capable of leveraging cache on very different locations:
 - a first layer of DNS cache is populated on disk as a result of raw answer
   dump, obtained from the remote webservice.
 Note: this binary content can be
   reused both from a DNS and a secondary HTTP DoH server.
 Call it "raw packet".
 - a second layer of DoH cache can be demanded to an HTTPS-capable proxy (i.e.
-  _charles proxy_).
-Can be referred as "volountary cache" adhering to standards.
+  _charles or burp_).
+Can be referred to as a "volountary cache" adhering to
+  standards and base on the usage of headers and HTTP codes (i.e. 304, ETag).
 - a third layer of DNS cache is considered to be managed by DoH resolver's for
-  example via implementation of CDN, Anycast, ISP caching.
-This this one can be
+  example via implementation of CDN, ISP caching or other L7 techniques.
+This
-  referred to as "cache in the network".
+  latter can be referred to as the "cache in the network".

-NB: Some parts of this "network-distributed cache" might be held on CDN for
+NB: This "network-distributed cache" might be available for a transient period.
-transient period.
-An intermediate cache layer is often present nowadays unless
+An intermediate cache layer is often present nowadays on different layers; think
-forbidden via headers or TTL manipulation.
+for example to DNS TTL manipulation on provider's infrastructure.
+This embedded
+"regional cache" may be difficult to circumvent.

+The implementation of specific HTTP headers along with usage of a legit DNS
+resolver (i.e. 1.1.1.1, 8.8.8.8, OpenDNS) will help in gaining more granular
+control of cache expiration(s).

+Be aware that some intermediate network (or evil ISPs) will still try to mangle
+(with) your traffic.

-Tested on CloudFlare, Google Cloud Platform, NGINX, Apache, SQUID, polipo, REDIS
+Tested: CloudFlare, Google Cloud Platform, NGINX, Apache, SQUID, polipo, REDIS.

 ### Proxifying your proxy, for debug, access or caching reasons
 **DNSProxy may be configured to pass-through additional chain of proxies**
 (i.e. TOR, enterprise-proxy, locked-down countries, you name it).
 Important to
-note, "a cache" is often availaible "in the network" (i.e. on CDN) therefore
+note that "a cache" is often availaible "in the network" (i.e. on CDN) therefore
-there is no impellent mandatory need for a local cache (eventually, speed).
+there is no impellent need for a local cache (eventually, for perf and speed).

-To complexify the picture, HTTP/2 (TLS) makes cache rather uneasy to share.
+To complexify the picture, HTTP/2 (TLS) makes it rather uneasy to share cache.

-Should you be willing to perform forensics or "response caching and sharing"
+Should you be willing to perform forensics or "response caching/sharing" you can
-you can still rely on standard HTTPS proxy MITM techniques; *any HTTP(S) proxy*
+rely on standard HTTPS proxy MITM techniques; *any HTTP(S) proxy*
 will work properly with DNSProxy as polipo, squid, nginx, charles, burp, ...

-**Though, the majority of DNSProxy users will directly run dnsp-h2 without any
+**Though, the majority of users will directly run dnsp-h2 without any chained
+proxy settings**.

-chained proxy settings**.
-The DNSProxy server will therefore connect directly to
+DNSProxy server will -by default- try to connect **directly** to the remote
-the remote webservice (resolver) not leveraging any specific cache.
+webservice (resolver) and will not try to pass through any specific proxy.

 **IMPORTANT:** DoH resolvers around the world increase global DNS privacy !

 ## Running DNSProxy
 ### Pre-requisites check
-Build is easy on Linux, Mac, UNIX and even Windows; DNSProxy is based on fairly
+Build is easy on Linux, Mac, UNIX and even Windows; DNSProxy is based on common
-simple dependencies on libcurl CURL C library, pthread, SSL/TLS, all standards.
-A recent version of nghttp2 is needed to leverage HTTP/2 CURL capabilities.
+dependancies as: libCURL C library, pthread, SSL/TLS.
+A recent version of
+nghttp2 is needed to leverage HTTP/2 CURL capabilities.

-To fullfill requirements on a Linux OS, run the following package installations:
+To fullfill requirements on a Linux OS, install the following packages:
 ```bash
 sudo apt-get install libcurl4-openssl-dev curl libsslcommon2-dev libssl-dev \
 ca-certs brotli gnutls-bin openssl libtlsh-dev